Car Loan Calculator

 Sales tax is calculated on the net vehicle price after trade-in.
 The loan amount is the vehicle price plus tax minus your down payment and trade-in value.
 Monthly payment is then calculated using the standard amortization formula.

 The loan amount equals the vehicle price plus sales tax, minus the down payment and trade-in value.
+This is the figure that actually gets financed and the number you should use when comparing competing offers, not the sticker price or the advertised payment.

 Important Notes:

 • Interest is calculated using the standard amortization formula for fixed-rate installment loans.
+The result is mathematically exact for any standard auto loan once you have the correct APR, term, and financed amount.

 Worked Example